WeissDev/feedreader-testing-p6/README.md

 The test suites can be found in jasmine/spec/feedreader.js

- You can have a look at it <a href="http://weissdev.github.io/feedreader-testing-p6/">here</a>.
+If you wish to have a look at the project do so by cloning or downloading the project files and open index.html.
+Alternatively simply click <a href="http://weissdev.github.io/feedreader-testing-p6/">here</a>.

 ### Resources used to complete this project